gd03gd031/Windows-GDID-Changer/README.md

 # GDID-Changer for Windows 10/11

 Script that regenerates GDID assigned to your windows installation.
 It works by removing existing sessions and forcing new device registration.
 Resulting in issuance of new GDID by Microsoft servers.
-This initiates exactly the same device registration process that occurs after a fresh Windows installation.
+This script initiates exactly the same device registration process that occurs after a fresh Windows installation.

 Requires an internet connection.
 A new GDID is usually issued instantly, but script needs around 30–90 seconds to complete the job.